Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Domain Customization

 \subsection{Setup}

-\paragraph{NMT Model Training} We train the NMT model using the WMT14 De-En training corpus~\footnote{https://www.statmt.org/wmt14/translation-task.html}, including 4.5M sentence pairs.
+\paragraph{NMT Model Training} We train the NMT model using the WMT14 De-En training corpus\footnote{https://www.statmt.org/wmt14/translation-task.html}, including 4.5M sentence pairs.
 The training data is preprocessed in the same way as style customization.
-See Section~\ref{appendix:model-training} in appendix for more details.

-\paragraph{Customization Data} To evaluate the pluggable performance in the domain customization setting, we follow previous works~\cite{Aharoni:2020:Unsupervised,Zheng:2021:Non-parametric} to use a multi-domain dataset, which includes four domains: {\em IT}, {\em Medical}, {\em Law} and {\em Koran}.
+\paragraph{Customization Data} To evaluate the performance in the domain customization setting, we follow previous works~\cite{Aharoni:2020:Unsupervised,Zheng:2021:Non-parametric} to use a multi-domain dataset, which includes four domains: {\em IT}, {\em Medical}, {\em Law} and {\em Koran}.
 To simulate real-world user customization where the user-provided data is often of small scale, we randomly select 20K sentences for IT, Medical, and Law, and use all the 18K sentences for Koran.
 We also use only the target-side training data to simulate real-world cases and use NMT models to generate synthetic parallel data.
 All the validation and test sets are authentic parallel data.

 \paragraph{Memory Construction and Adapter Training} We filter phrases longer than 10 during memory construction.
 For adapter training, $T$ is set to 0.1 for Medical and Law, and 0.5 for the other two domains.
 Both $\alpha$ and $\beta$ are set to 5 on all the four domains.
 The memory dropout rate is set to 0.1.